 Note that newer versions of Android have a built-in kill switch feature that you can enable in the operating system’s settings.
 Some VPNs, such as NordVPN, advise users to employ Android’s built-in kill switch instead of putting one in their apps.

 Why do VPN connections fail?

-VPN connections drop for a number of reasons:
+VPN connections drop for a several reasons:

 - The VPN server goes down

-- You change connection interfaces, such as from wi-fi to mobile data, or from LAN to wi-fi
+- You change connection interfaces, such as from wi-fi to mobile data or from LAN to wi-fi

 - You change networks, such as from one wi-fi network to another